 I remarked to my father than we had been doing a lot of salads and veggies lately and without missing a beat dad said, “I want to make bacon wrapped hot dogs,” adding, “on the grill,” pointing to a particularly appetizing recipe in our Mastering the Grill cookbook.

 Note that, in spite of gender stereotypes, my he-man father is the main baker in our family, and I am in charge of anything to do with the grill.
-(Mom avoids both grilling and baking.)
+(My mother avoids both grilling and baking.)

-So, when dad says he wants to make bacon wrapped hot dogs “on the grill,” he means that he wants me to do the cooking, while he’ll do the prepping, which is more than fine by me.
+So, when my father says he wants to make bacon wrapped hot dogs “on the grill,” he means that he wants me to do the cooking, while he’ll do the prepping, which is more than fine by me.

 Do you like hot dogs, mustard, ketchup, cheese, onions, sauerkraut and bacon?
 Then this is the stuffed hot dog recipe for you!